antoinewg/serverless-lerna-yarn-typescript-starter/README.md

 - Uses [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) to generate optimized Lambda packages
 - Uses Yarn Workspaces to hoist packages to the root `node_modules/` directory

+## Why a fork

+To update to the dependencies to the latest version, add typescript support, and linting/formatting.

 -----

 ## Installation